by Jonathan M. Stern

 - Track outbound from Olympia on the 100° radial and set the power controls for cruise flight.

 - When you get to approximately 14.5 DME, turn right to 200 degrees.
 Because you continue to travel Eastward as you turn, you need the one-half mile lead.
 Figure 18.15 shows this scenario.
+Figure 18.15.
+The airplane is at the leadpoint.
+Start a right turn onto the 15 DME arc.

 - By turning 100° to the right, you should stay within one mile of the arc.
 Rotate the OBS all the way around until the needle centers with a TO indication.
 Keep the needle centered so that you can keep track of which radial you are on and turn the airplane 10° to the right every time you have traveled 10° to keep the airplane's heading 100° to the right of the radial that you are passing.